johnsonjh/pc/README.md

 ## License

 * `pc` is distributed under the terms of the [**MIT License**](LICENSE).
-* The repository is complaint with version 3.3 of the [REUSE](https://reuse.software/) specification.
+* The repository is compliant with version 3.3 of the [REUSE](https://reuse.software/) specification.